 - Illegal content — If users are submitting reviews that contain links to sites or email addresses that sell illegal products, this is a strong ground for appeal as Google prohibits the promotion of illegal products.

-- Irrelevant content — If users are leaving reviews that don’t actually relate directly to your business or a customer’s actual experience, this should be flagged as inaccurate information.
+- Irrelevant content — If users are leaving reviews that don’t actually relate directly to your business or a customer’s experience, this should be flagged as inaccurate information.

-- Offensive content — Spammers or fake customers may post inappropriate content and whilst Google has built-in spam detection that monitors irrelevant and misleading content, some inaccurate reviews can still slip through the cracks.
+- Offensive content — Spammers or fake customers may post inappropriate content and whilst Google has a built-in spam detection that monitors irrelevant and misleading content, some inaccurate reviews can still slip through the cracks.
 Nevertheless, if the reviews are threatening, derogatory, or obscene Google will remove that content.